eljonny/TestCPP/README.md

 - `cpack -G RPM`

 If you are building on Windows, the build supports generating MSI packages.
+- To install the WiX toolset, you can try running the following command, or follow the instructions on [the WiX website](https://docs.firegiant.com/wix/using-wix/).
+  - `dotnet tool install --global wix`
+    - You can specify a specific version of WiX to install by appending `--version <version>` to the command above.

-To build those (make sure you have the WiX toolkit installed first), run the following command from the CMake build directory:
+To build an MSI package (make sure you have the WiX toolkit installed first), run the following command from the CMake build directory:
 - `cpack -G WIX`